code-for-montana/nonprofit-data/pyrs990/README.md

 It's a pun.
 Get it?

-A Python application that grabs the data necessary to create the web site.
+A Python application that can grab all sorts of IRS Form 990 data on non-profit organizations and put it into a format that can be consumed easily.

 ## Running